Your Blueprint for Success

 With access to an unrivaled distribution network and extensive multimodal infrastructure, Polk County manufacturers are poised to succeed.

 Located along Florida’s I-4 corridor, within the center of the state, Polk County attracts businesses and industries that need quick access to transportation alternatives, affordable energy and a talented workforce at a fraction of major metro costs.
-Add to that our business-friendly environment and customizable training initiatives there’s no questioning why advanced manufacturing continues to flourish in Polk County and Central Florida.
+Add to that our business-friendly environment and customizable training initiatives and there’s no questioning why advanced manufacturing continues to flourish in Polk County and Central Florida.

 Manufacturing employs more than 18,000 people in Polk County and in 2019 generated $24.4 billion in GRP.
 It’s part of a growing industry: more than 20,000 manufacturers call Florida home, employing nearly 380,000 workers.